garayonah/rails_template/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is an ongoing project.
+The primary purpose is to keep and experiment with code that would be useful in a Ruby-on-Rails Project.
+This includes Ruby, Javascript, CSS, PostgreSQL

+## Database
+### User Tables
-* Ruby version
+* Users

-* System dependencies
+* Roles

-* Configuration
+* Privileges

-* Database creation
+* Role-Privileges

+### API Tables
-* Database initialization
+* APIs

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+### USSD Tables

-* Deployment instructions
+* USSD

-* ...
+*